mbhulin/OrientTutorial/fill_database_with_test_data.md

 The first parameter specifies the subclass of V. The following parameters are pairs of property-name and value.

-The last possibility is to gather all information inside of a peroperty-value m
+The last possibility is to gather all information inside of a peroperty-value map